sangita2911/Demo_API/README.md

-# Ceo REST API
+# Demo REST API

-this api use only ceo site
+this api use only demo site